Jean Godfrey-June: Career

 After Lucky magazine folded in 2015, Godfrey-June wrote a series of articles on beauty for Vanity Fair.
 Later that same year, she left behind magazine writing to work as beauty editor at Goop.

 Personal life

-Godfrey-June has two children, a daughter, India June, born in 1997, and a son, Wiley June, born in 2002.
+Godfrey-June is the daughter of Alice Godfrey and American evolutionary biologist Ward Watt.
+She has two children, a daughter, India June, born in 1997, and a son, Wiley June, born in 2002.
 She was previously married to Gary June.